thebkv/bkv/exodus21.md

 his ear is brought to the door and pierced, marking a chosen continuing attachment to that household.

 The physical action carries the meaning clearly: **the ear, the faculty of hearing and obedience, is marked at the doorway of the house the servant chooses to continue serving**.
 Exodus has been asking from the beginning whose voice the faculties will obey.
-Here service becomes a declared attachment rather than Pharaoh's limitless possession.
+Here the servant consciously declares the house to which his continuing service belongs.

 ### v7–11 — Authority Creates Obligation